rowierosen/CS3-DS4002/DATA/DATA_PREPARATION.md

 1. Create a free account at [https://www.themoviedb.org/](https://www.themoviedb.org/)
 2. Navigate to **Settings → API** and request an API key (select "Developer" usage)
-3. Save your API key — you'll need it for poster downloads
+3. Save your API key, you'll need it for poster downloads

 ### Step 2: Get a Film List with IMDB IDs